PennController/penncontroller.github.io/core-concepts/1_experiment.md

-Note that embedding the example above as is inside a [`Template`]({{site.baseurl}}/global-commands/template) command will generate multiple trials that all share the label `"example-trial":
+Note that embedding the example above as is inside a [`Template`]({{site.baseurl}}/global-commands/template) command will generate multiple trials that all share the label `"example-trial"`:

 <pre><code class="language-diff-javascript diff-highlight">
 +Template( row =>